JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 5 - Blind OS Command Injection with Out-of-Band Data Exfiltration.md

 - Remember to Highlight the command and press "Ctrl + U" to encode it.

-- Navigate to "Burp Collabrator client".
+- Navigate to "Burp Collaborator client".
 Click on "Poll now".

 <p align="center">
 <br/>